It's been a long, winding road to get here.

 This speaks to complex regional pain syndromes and other chronic pain issues specific to bodily areas:

-Here, immune- and trauma-induced alterations in peripheral nerve function lead to the release of substances within the spinal cord that trigger the activation of glia.
+Here, immune- and trauma-induced alterations in peripheral nerve function lead to the release of substances within the spinal cord that triggers the activation of glia.

 Think of a feedback loop where the pain system is stuck as if the injury is still there.